renefournier/letterman/README.md

 # letterman
 Help secretaries write complete letters.
-That kind that you would like to receive.
+The kind that you would like to receive.